 The Counselor’s Role

-Effects of Quality Counseling
+Effects of Quality Counseling in Schools

 Counselors gather and share resources with teachers to help the staff develop their skills in classroom management and teaching effectiveness.
-They also observe students in the classroom or playground and provide teachers assistance with their roles as guides.
+They also may be able to help observe students in the classroom or playground and provide teachers assistance with their roles as guides.

 A good school counselor can and will help the school run smoothly and effectively, but with the light and distanced touch that can often lead others to wonder what effect they have even had on their education, if any.
 And, like in many professions, while the accolade of one’s work may, sadly, not be there, it does not mean that there was no effect.